About the Exhibitors of Rhy Art Salon Basel 2016

 Roland Ammann (Affoltern, Switzerland)

 The neon installations of Swiss light installation designer Roland Ammann are constantly stir.
-At this year's Rhy Art Fair Ammann presents his latest series of works.
+At this year's Rhy Art Salon Ammann presents his latest series of works.

 Chervenata tochka gallery (Sofia, Bulgaria)